 Donna McDonald-McGinn '85, M.S., CGC, associate director of Clinical Genetics and program director of the "22q and You" Center at The Children's Hospital of Philadelphia Research Institute, received the Angelo DiGeorge Medal of Honor.
 The award recognizes outstanding contributions to understanding and/or treatment of chromosome 22q.11.2 deletion syndrome, a relatively common multisystem genetic disorder.
 Read more»

-Caroline Lieber MS '80, director of the Joan H. Marks Graduate Program in Human Genetics, was a panelist at the 2012 Milken Institute Global Conference in Los Angeles.
+Caroline Lieber MS '80, former director of the Joan H. Marks Graduate Program in Human Genetics, was a panelist at the 2012 Milken Institute Global Conference in Los Angeles.
 Along with Gwen Darien '80, Lieber spoke on the topic, "The Human Genome: A User's Guide."
 Watch the presentation»

 Kevin Sweet MS '94 recently published a book titled The Busy Physician's Guide to Genetics, Genomics, and Personalized Medicine.
 The book was reviewed on GenomeWeb (registration required to read review).
 Kevin hopes the book "will become a well-used guide for physicians and other healthcare professionals in this new era of genomics."

 SILive.com profiles Jessica DePetro MS' 07, Staten Island's only genetic counselor specializing in cancer.
 She is one of a growing number of genetics counselors in a field that is continually evolving.